keno1278/Security-ROI-Dashboard/README.md

 │── README.md
 ---

----

  🍀 Key Takeaway
-> A real-world **data solution** built from an on-the-job problem — transforming raw incident logs into an **insightful business intelligence dashboard** that quantifies security impact and ROI.
+> A real-world **data solution** built from an on-the-job problem — transforming raw incident logs into an insightful business intelligence dashboard** that quantifies security impact and ROI.

 ---